| | Geosciences $691,070,000The FY 2003 Budget Request for the Geosciences Activity

 Education program will be honored.
 NSF is working closely with all three

 agencies to ensure that these transfers take place in an orderly manner.
+STRATEGIC GOALS GEO's support for ongoing and new activities contributes

 to NSF efforts to achieve its strategic goals, as well as to the administration

 and management activities necessary to achieve those goals.
+(Millions of Dollars)

 |